wpendl99/.github/profile/README.md

 [React](https://reactjs.org) is used to demonstrate the power of web frameworks.
 Without the significant contributions of the React community we would not be able to stand on the shoulders of giants.

-Much appreciation goes to [CodePen](codepen.io) for hosting many of the exercises and instruction examples.
+Much appreciation goes to [CodePen](https://codepen.io) for hosting many of the exercises and instruction examples.

+[Amazon Web Services](https://aws.amazon.com) made it possible to experiment with DNS, create web servers, and host the project content

 The demonstration application `Simon` is based on the game by Milton-Bradley.
-Simon is a registered trademark of Milton-Bradley.
+Simon is a registered trademark of Hasbro.
 Our use of the name and the game is for non-profit educational use only.
 No part of the Simon code program should be used outside of that definition.